-Making lifestyle changes to follow a good gestational diabetes diet will mean achieving lower blood sugar levels which will ultimately benefit your baby hugely and reduce the risks and complications associated with gestational diabetes.
-But what is a good gestational diabetes diet?
+Making changes to follow a good gestational diabetes diet means achieving lower blood sugar levels, ultimately benefiting your baby hugely and reducing the risks and complications associated with gestational diabetes.
+But with so much varied information and advice1–5, what is a good gestational diabetes diet?

 #1.
 Eat little and often

-Ideally we want blood sugar levels which look (if we were to draw a picture) like rolling hills, rather than huge spikes and crashes.
-The best way to achieve good control over levels is to choose sensible foods and to eat little amounts often.
-We advise aiming for 3 meals and 3 snacks a day.
+Ideally, we want blood sugar levels that look (if we were to draw a picture) like rolling hills rather than huge spikes and crashes.
+The best way to achieve good control over levels is to choose sensible foods and to eat small amounts often.

-The glucose can raise our levels high and then when eating our next meal, as levels are higher than they should be, they raise even higher.
-Following a big spike in levels, the body will signal the pancreas to produce insulin, but with gestational diabetes we may not be able to produce enough insulin or hormones block our body from using the insulin we have produced.
-Sometimes the body will overproduce insulin and cause a big crash in levels, which is the start of roller coaster blood sugar levels.
+The glucose raises blood sugar levels, and when eating the next meal, as levels are higher than they should be, they rise even higher.
+Following a big spike in levels, the body will signal the pancreas to produce insulin.
+However, with gestational diabetes, we may not be able to produce enough insulin, or hormones block the body from using the insulin we have produced.
+Sometimes the body will overproduce insulin and cause a big crash in levels, which starts a rollercoaster of blood sugar levels.

 #3.
 High protein

-50% of protein turns to glucose in 2 – 4 hours and so protein is a ‘safe food’ on a gestational diabetes diet.
-Use protein for food pairing to help tolerate carbs better and slow down the absorption of sugar into the bloodstream.
+50% of protein turns to glucose in 2 – 4 hours, so protein is a ‘safe food’ on a gestational diabetes diet.
+Use protein for food pairing to help tolerate carbs better and slow down the absorption of sugar into the bloodstream9,10.

-Fat I hear you cry?!
+Fat, I hear you cry?!
 Yes fat!
-But good, natural, heart healthy unsaturated fats such as monounsaturated fats and polyunsaturated fats which include omega-3 and omega-6 fatty acids.
+But good, natural fats such as monounsaturated and polyunsaturated fats which include omega-3 and omega-6 fatty acids.

-These fats improve blood cholesterol levels and can decrease your risk of heart disease.
-They also play an important role in the development of the brain, eyes and nervous system of your growing baby and so are essential for baby's growth
+These fats improve blood cholesterol levels and decrease your heart disease risk15,16.
+They also play an important role in developing your growing baby’s brain, eyes and nervous system and are essential for its growth.

 Use the good fats listed below to help with food pairing

-We also find that full fat dairy products which are saturated fats, go a long way to helping a good gestational diabetes diet and this will be controversial to most people as for many years saturated fats have been the bad fat that should be avoided.
-However, recent research has challenged that saturated fats now may be no worse than other ‘healthy’ fats.
+Taking things one step further, full-fat dairy products and animal fats, which are saturated fats, go a long way to helping a good gestational diabetes diet too.
+This will be controversial to most people as, for many years, saturated fats have been a bad fat that should be avoided.
+However, recent research has challenged that saturated fats may be no worse than other ‘healthy’ fats.

 Here’s an extract from the British Heart Foundation’s Senior Dietitian’s article on the research around saturated fats:

-Last week saturated fat came back to the top of the news agenda because research we’d helped to fund suggested there isn’t enough evidence to support current guidelines on which types of fat to eat.
-While the latest study didn’t show saturated fat is associated with cardiovascular disease, it also didn’t show that eating more of it is better for your heart health.
+…saturated fat came back to the top of the news agenda because research we’d helped to fund suggested there isn’t enough evidence to support current guidelines on which types of fat to eat.
+While the latest study didn’t show saturated fat is associated with cardiovascular disease, it also didn’t show that eating more of it is better for your heart health.17

 There will always be a battle between fat v’s sugar.
-We are not suggesting you live on high trans fat takeaways or products containing hydrogenated vegetable oil for the rest of the pregnancy, but introducing ‘good' fats into the diet, rather than fat free or diet alternatives which are filled with refined carbs and sugar, will help control blood sugar levels.
+I am not suggesting you live on high transfat takeaways or products containing hydrogenated vegetable oil for the rest of the pregnancy, but introducing ‘good’ natural fats into the diet, rather than using fat-free or diet alternatives which can be filled with refined carbs and sugar, can help gain better control of blood sugar levels18,19.

 #5.
-Low amounts of unrefined complex starchy carbs at every meal
+Low Carb – Small serving of unrefined complex starchy carbs at every meal

 Carbohydrates can be found in many different foods.
 Naturally occurring carbohydrates include fruit, vegetables, milk, honey, nuts, grains, seeds and legumes.